syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Columns.md

 }
 {% endhighlight %}

-You can get the propertytype of underlying model object as follows:
+You can get the property type of underlying model object as follows:

 {% highlight c# %}
 void GridAutoGeneratingColumns(object sender,AutoGeneratingColumnEventArgs e)